Navy of the Order of Saint John: Malta

 Three of the Order's ships participated in the Battle of Lepanto of 1571, which was a decisive victory for the Holy League.
-Ottoman power in the Mediterranean began to wane after this battle, and eventually the Order began to sanction corsairing against Muslim ships travelling near North Africa and the Levant.
+They also participated in the subsequent skirmish at Cerigo Channel against the rebuilt Ottoman fleet.
+Ottoman power in the Mediterranean began to wane after this point, and eventually the Order began to sanction corsairing against Muslim ships travelling near North Africa and the Levant.
 The Order again teamed up with Spain in battles like the raid on the Kerkennah Islands (1611) and the Battle of the Gulf of Tunis (1624).

+In 1617, the Order built a new Great Carrack, the Gran Galeone, ordered in Amsterdam.
+It was the last of its kind, however, as the Order stopped fielding sailing ships in 1645.
+It is believed this was due to the War of Candia, which allowed the Order access to Venetian ports against the Ottomans, thus making unnecessary to maintain supply ships.

-The Hospitaller navy participated in a number of the Ottoman–Venetian Wars in the 17th and early 18th centuries.
-A notable engagement was the action of 28 September 1644, which led to the outbreak of the Cretan War.
+A notable engagement in the war was the action of 28 September 1644, which led to the outbreak of the Cretan War.
 The navy reached its peak in the 1680s, during the magistracy of Gregorio Carafa.
 At this point, the dockyard in Birgu was enlarged.

 The Order's navy and dockyard began to decline after around 1740, as part of the decline of the Order itself.
 Its last engagement was in the French invasion of Malta in 1798.
 On 10 June, a galley, two galleots and a chaloup sailed out of the Grand Harbour and made an unsuccessful attack against French forces landing at St. Julian's Bay and St. George's Bay.

 Following the Order's capitulation on 12 June 1798, all its ships were all taken over by the French.
 The ships of the line San Zaccharia and San Giovanni and the frigate Sante Elisabeth were commissioned into the French Navy and were renamed Dégo, Athénien, and Carthaginoise.
 All three ships remained in Malta during the siege of Malta, and surrendered to the British in 1800.
-The British broke up Dégo and Carthaginoise, but commissioned Athénien into the Royal Navy as HMS Athenienne.
-She was wrecked off Sicily in 1806.
+The British broke up Dégo and Carthaginoise, but commissioned Athénien into the Royal Navy as HMS Athenienne, which was wrecked off Sicily in 1806.